Utah helped lead the nation in advocating for women’s rights.

 Working with Salt Lake City Mayor Jackie Biskupski and other city and county officials, we will propose that a major street in Salt Lake City be named after Emmeline B. Wells.
 This process could be extended to other cities in the state, either featuring Wells or other Utah suffragists such as Martha Hughes Cannon or Sarah M. Kimball.

 Vision 2020 is a national coalition of individuals and organizations in all 50 states working together for women's economic, political and social equality in the United States.
 The Vision 2020 initiative was founded by Drexel University's Institute for Women's Health and Leadership in Philadelphia, Pennsylvania.
-Better Days 2020 is working with Vision 2020 to propose a federal senate resolution marking Salt Lake City as the western hub and Philadelphia as the eastern hub of the 2020 commemorations.
-Partnership between the cities will result in activities and events that unite the two sides of the country and illuminate the West’s role in women’s rights advocacy.
+Better Days 2020 is working with Vision 2020 to host the September 2019 National Congress in Salt Lake City, celebrating the centennial of the 19th Amendment with delegates from around the country.
+The National Congress will offer activities and events that unite the two sides of the country and illuminate the West’s role in women’s rights advocacy.

 Voter Turnout Study